Avokadoen/ballproject/Project-Report.md

 At the end of each day, we usually tried to wrap up what we had done, and what we would start working on the next day.
 We would keep and maintain a "To-Do"-list, and a "Known-Bugs"-list, to get some overview of things that we would have to work on.

+## Testing
+As we were developing a game, we have done internal practical testing, and on several devices.
+Where we have actively tried to find flaws in our own app, and then written down the flaws we've found that we have to work on and fix.
+We've also had a group of friends be invited as alpha testers on Google Play, and their feedback has been good for us.

 ## Design
 <img src="https://github.com/Avokadoen/ballproject/blob/master/assets%20project%20files/protoIcon_1_00013.png" height="200" width="200">
 <img src="https://github.com/Avokadoen/ballproject/blob/master/assets%20project%20files/31899992_2369250123089014_7105271333868535808_n.png" height="300" width="540">